hajdun/currency-list-v2/README.md

 # Known issues

-- Scroll has a bug because of the poor setup with setTimeout \
+- Scroll has a bug because of the poor setup with setTimeout
-- Page is slow \
+- Page is slow (a webpack build setup and better serving options would have helped a bit)
+- Images are not optimized
-- Test coverage needs to be improved \
+- Test coverage needs to be improved
-- Currency list should be refreshed every X times to keep it up-to-date \
+- Currency list should be refreshed every X times to keep it up-to-date
-- Not all info fetched is available to the user, design needed for providing more details \
+- Not all info fetched is available to the user, design needed for providing more details
-- Prohibited currencies not filtered \
+- Prohibited currencies not filtered
-- Must check if the correct value was used as a display value \
+- Must check if the correct value was used as a display value
-- It would be nice to have an API providing country info also, acceptable solution is needed for displaying the countries \
+- It would be nice to have an API providing country info also, acceptable solution is needed for displaying the countries
 - No logger is configured.
+- No documentation tool added.